While we don’t have all the answers, we think we should start with a set of founding principles and build from there.

 - support to identify and address barriers for Pathfinders that require co-ordinated support from national agencies using a case by case approach

-We aim to share learning by supporting knowledge exchange through:
+We shared learning by supporting knowledge exchange through:

 - fostering the use of a we based platform of evidence, case examples and other information

-- deploying social media, visual materials, bulletins, webinars, engagement in national and local events as appropriate, with website presence and publication of resources and evidence
+- deploying visual materials, bulletins, webinars, engagement in national and local events as appropriate, with website presence and publication of resources and evidence

 - feeding back to contribute to the future development of the SAtSD

 - working with partner organisations, and people who influence opinion, to raise awareness of the approach and its impact